darksidebug/Self_Hosted_AI_Model_with_Python_and_FastAPI/README.md

 HAPPY CHATTING WITH YOUR FIRST SELF-HOSTED AI

+### First install docker desktop on your laptop/PC

 ### Clone or fork the project and CD to the project directory
 On your terminal run command below to build the project.
 I suggest you to fork the project